ddssff/refact-global-hse/README.md

      lists in this case, because the move operations create a lot of these.
      However, it never removes an import lists that starts out empty.

+  2. Sometimes you can avoid circular imports by moving a declaration to a temporary module and then to where you actually wanted it.

 # To Do

   1. Add ways to break circular imports.
 For example, find additional decls